fixie/fixie/src/Fixie.TestAdapter/README.md

 phase and the execution phase.
 Otherwise, you get a glitchy experience as VsTest tries and fails to match up actual execution results with the list of tests found at discovery time.
-4. It is highly likely that misleading errors will be reported in the Tests Output window upon upgrading.
-When users of the Test Adapter upgrade to a new version Fixie, it is recommended that they remove the old version, close Visual Studio, reopen Visual Studio, and install the new version of Fixie.

 ## Fixie's Compromises